Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Configuration

 Before doing the lab tasks, some configuration steps were required.
-First, the MAC address printed by the Artemis board in the serial monitor was copied into the computer side configuration file `connections.yaml`.
+First, the MAC address printed by the Artemis board in the serial monitor was copied into the Python configuration file `connections.yaml`.

 Next, a new BLE service UUID was generated using the code: